 The thesis defense is led by a moderator who is not a member of the thesis committee but is a member of the SHRS faculty.
 Following procedures approved for dissertation and thesis defenses in SHRS, the moderator will introduce the defense, describe the process, direct the questioning sequence and time the process.
 After the introduction by the moderator, the student will be given 20 minutes to present the study, followed by questions from the general audience, graduate faculty and then the thesis committee.
 At the conclusion of the defense, the thesis committee will deliberate and determine if the student has successfully defended the thesis and if further work is required.
 SHRS defenses are public, and all members of the University community and the general public are welcome.
-Although this is a public defense, careful consideration should be given as to whether the student should invite family and friends to attend the defense due to the potential for rigorous debate between the student and thesis committee.
 No food or beverages will be provided by the student, committee members, or general audience for consumption by the group during the defense proceedings.